Many or all companies we feature compensate us. Compensation and editorial

 • Do I want to make monthly payments?

-If you … HELOC or reverse mortgage?
+If you… HELOC, home equity loan, or reverse mortgage?

 Prefer not having monthly paymentsReverse mortgage

+Keep in mind that getting financing of any type may not be your only option.
+You could also consider downsizing to save money.
 If you need help figuring out whether a HELOC or reverse mortgage is a better fit for you, we recommend contacting a financial professional.

 Long-term effects of HELOC vs. reverse mortgage

-improve your home.
-If you die with a HELOC balance, your estate will be reduced by the amount you owe.
+You may qualify for a tax deduction if you use HELOC or home equity loan funds to buy, build, or substantially improve your home.
+If you die with a HELOC or home equity loan balance, your estate is reduced by the amount you owe.

 A reverse mortgage can be beneficial in the short run because it provides supplemental cash in retirement.
-However, the long-term effect is you’ll have more debt over time and less equity in your home.
+However, the long-term effect is having more debt over time and less equity in your home.
 When you repay your reverse mortgage in full, you may deduct the interest you pay on the loan.

 FAQ